star7js/jira-upload-csv/README.md

 ├── data1.csv
 └── ...

-For more details, please refer to the [project structure](#project-structure) section.

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.